Last Updated on April 13, 2023

 So if you’re looking to add some spice to your next meal, go easy on the Gochujang at first.
 You can always add more later if you want more heat.

-Gochujang is a staple of Korean cuisine.
+It is a staple of Korean cuisine.
 This chili paste has a unique flavor that can be tricky to replicate, but there are some substitutes that come close.
 What we’re looking for is a gochujang substitute that’s sweet, salty, smoky, and umami-packed.
-Here are the most suitable substitutes for Gochujang.
+Here are the most suitable substitutes that are closer to gochujang:

-Sriracha is a popular chili sauce that originates from Thailand, the ingredients are red peppers, vinegar, garlic, sugar, and salt.
-It has a similar heat level to gochujang and you can use it as 1:1 substitution.
+Sriracha is a popular hot sauce that originates from Thailand (the taste is similar to tabasco).
+The ingredients of sriracha are red peppers, vinegar, garlic, sugar, and salt.
+It has a similar tangy taste and heat level but much thinner consistency to gochujang.
+You can use it as 1:1 substitution.

 However, not all Sriracha is vegan-friendly.
 For example, the products manufactured in the United States often contains sugar that has been processed with bone char.
 If you have concerns, always contact the company for more information.